IdarV/TwitchBotRB/README.md

 # TwitchBotRB
 ruby twitch bot.

-Go to a IRC client that is connected to irc.freenode.net (i.e. https://webchat.freenode.net/)
+Go to a IRC client that is connected to your server, example uses irc.freenode.net (i.e. go to https://webchat.freenode.net/)

 When script is running, it will simply reply to "hello".
 More functionality will come whenever.